-This small collection has established in the pilot web-archiving project of National Széchényi Library.
-It contains those archived websites that are being permitted for public service by the copyright owners.
-(We always welcome further suggestions on this template.
-For public service, the copyright owner must sign this contract).
+This small collection is made within the framework of the web archiving project in the National Széchényi Library from the backups for which the original website owner gave permission for the public access of the archived copy(s), or for which – according to government decree 626/2020.
+(XII.
+22.) – no such contract is required.
+(The latter are indicated by an * after the site names.)
+We always welcome further offers and suggestions through this online form.
 Our aim is to demonstrate the capabilities and limits of the current web archiving technology.
 Although the selected websites in this archive can be well harvested in an automated way, some errors, mistakes, lack of some content elements can appear on the archived websites.
 A part of these errors and mistakes can be corrected by applying the recommendations to create crawler friendly and archive friendly websites.

 The other arrows are directing to the screenshots of the original homepages, to archived copies made by Internet Archive, and to the original site (if this arrow is gray, the website is already dead.).
 By clicking on the arrows, the websites are appearing on a new browser page.
 In this way, the archived versions can be easily compared to the original versions.
 The yellow button is referring to a graph interface that displays the outgoing and ingoing links from/to the archived items.
 (As this demo archive is small, you can find rather few ingoing links.)
 The brown arrows in the last column are referring to the corresponding metadata record of an archived website (by pressing CTRL/U in the browser the original XML source code can be seen.).
 In case of the latest items, metadata records will be made later, so the brown arrow is missing.
 A metadata record describing the sub-collection itself is available here.